Suzuki sees slight profit growth ahead as India recovers

 Suzuki, whose guidance is typically conservative, is assuming a dollar rate of 75 yen for the business year, compared with around 79 yen on Thursday and the 80 yen assumed by most other Japanese automakers.

-Suzuki is expected to leave behind a difficult year of disasters in Japan and labor strife in India, its single-biggest market, with sales in India having bottomed out and headed for a rebound.
+Suzuki is expected to leave behind a difficult year of disasters in Japan and labour strife in India, its single-biggest market, with sales in India having bottomed out and headed for a rebound.

-Last month, its local subsidiary, Maruti Suzuki India Ltd (MRTI.NS), posted a better-than-expected quarterly profit and forecast a sales growth of 10 to 12 percent in the current business year.
+Last month, its local subsidiary, Maruti Suzuki India Ltd , posted a better-than-expected quarterly profit and forecast a sales growth of 10 to 12 percent in the current business year.